How Does Machine Learning Works?

-- Finally, such a collection of patterns will be learned by a large computer system modeled after the human brain, which, once trained, it will be able to correctly identify and return accurate results for LOLLIPOP images on Google Search.
+- Finally, such a collection of patterns will be learn by a large computer system modeled after the human brain, which, once train, it will be able to correctly identify and return accurate results for LOLLIPOP images on Google Search.

 After training the machine learning model, we can feed it different images to see if it can correctly identify lollipops and chocolate bars separately.
 A trained machine learning model, as shown in the image above, can correctly identify such queries.

 Now that we understand how machine learning algorithms work, we should dive a little deeper into the subject and look into different types of machine learning.